Pegasus: Indian politicians and reporters on list of targets for spyware ‘sold only to governments’

 International targets

-Internationally, the list includes more than 180 journalists from reputed organisations including the Wall Street Journal, CNN, the New York Times, Al Jazeera and more, as well as hundreds of politicians and government officials, dozens of human rights activists, several Arab royal family members and the numbers of some heads of state and prime ministers.
+Internationally, the list includes more than 180 journalists from reputed organisations including the Wall Street Journal, CNN, The New York Times, Al Jazeera and more, as well as hundreds of politicians and government officials, dozens of human rights activists, several Arab royal family members and the numbers of some heads of state and prime ministers.

 Reporters working on the Pegasus Project have only been able to identify a portion of the 50,000 numbers that were potential targets of the cyber hacking, but that is unlikely to be an exhaustive list of those targeted by the spyware.
 In addition to India, the numbers identified on the list have been traced to Azerbaijan, Bahrain, Hungary, Kazakhstan, Mexico, Morocco, Rwanda, Saudi Arabia and the United Arab Emirates.